Impermanent Loss

 Tracking Impermanent Loss

-provides us with more signals for research, whereas the second example shows impermanent loss as the reward
+provides us with many signals for research, and the agent's reward shows impermanent loss as the reward

 for the agent.